 Environment is both internal and external.
-The individual and society respond, constantly adapting to environmental demands to maintain a constant state which is the designated goal of the system.
+The individual and society respond, constantly adapting to environmental demands to achieve and maintain homeostasis, which is the designated goal of the system.

 Health, a goal of the individual and society, is a state of well-being which is constantly in a continuum of wellnessillness.